Apex Legends needs to blow up Fragment ASAP

 This week Apex kicked off its tenth season, Emergence, with a sweeping rework to the ailing map.
 And fair credit, it's a strong one.
 The bland grey factories at Sorting and Refinery have been sunk under lava, replaced with brighter new facilities.
 Snow has swept over much of the north of the map, Trainyard has been levelled, and the return of blue skies has brought vibrant greens and reds back to World's Edge.
 The trains may not be back, but Cable Cars at the new installations are a fun homage to the game's long-lost rail infrastructure.

 Emergence has fixed some of World's Edge's biggest flaws.
-But it didn't solve the biggest one.
-For all its fixes, World's Edge is still dominated by a dense, miserable urban sprawl nestled right at the heart of this striking landscape.
+But it didn't solve the map's most damning.
+For all its changes, World's Edge is still dominated by a dense, miserable urban sprawl nestled right at the heart of this striking landscape.

 Fragment, previously known as Capitol City, has always been a problem, not least because it's almost impossible to avoid being drawn into the area.
 Taking up a large part of the center of the map, rotations through the map often detour through the city's outskirts, especially as the ring closes.
 Once you're there, leaving Fragment becomes a proper ordeal.
 Littered with vantage points and sniper windows, movement through Fragment is a slog.